USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_readNWIS.md

 **Total nitrogen in mg/L for last 30 days around Great Salt Lake in Utah.**

-This example uses `Sys.Date` to get the most recent date, so your dates will differ.
-To get any data around Great Salt Lake, we will use a bounding box as the major filter.
-The bounding box must be a vector of decimal numbers indicating the western longitude, southern latitude, eastern longitude, and then northern latitude.
-The vector must be in that order.

 ``` r
 # Major filter: bounding box around Great Salt Lake